collocations.org

 1. line that divides two countries

-Poland has a common border with Germany.
+Brazil has a common border with most South American countries.

 disputed

-VERB + BORDER
+VERB + border

-arrive at, reach, stop at | cross, drive across/over, slip across/over
+arrive at, reach, stop at

 They slipped across the border at nightfall.